django-cms/django-cms/cms/docs/plugins.md

 - file
 - snippet

-The current editor is Wymeditor.
-If you want to use TinyMce you need to install [django-tinymce](http://code.google.com/p/django-tinymce/) first and put the following  in your settings.py:
+The current editor is [Wymeditor](http://www.wymeditor.org/).
+If you want to use TinyMce you need to install [django-tinymce](http://code.google.com/p/django-tinymce/) first and put the following in your project's `settings.py` file:

 	CMS_USE_TINYMCE = True

-For installation be sure you have the following in your INSTALLED\_APPS in your settings.py:
+For installation be sure you have the following in your project's `INSTALLED_APPS` setting:

 	INSTALLED_APPS = (
-		...
+		# ...
 		'cms.plugins.text',
-		...
+		# ...
 	)